dessa-oss/fake-voice-detection/README.md

 If you'd like to see our model architecture, or make changes to the model architecture, you can find the model code in `utils.py` in the `Discriminator_Model` class.
 Make changes as you please to see if you can improve the model!

 ## Using the Pre-trained Model

 We are providing our pre-trained model which is saved on the Amazon S3 bucket.
-If you ran `bash downlaod_data.sh` then you should see a folder created in the `code/` directory inside which you will find the pre-trained model.
+If you ran `bash downlaod_data.sh` then you should see a folder named `fitted_objects/` created inside the `code/` directory inside which you will find the pre-trained model.
 This is simple baseline model that we created to get you started.
 It achieves 85% accuracy and 0.58 f1 score on the test set.

 To run our pre-trained model on your own audio:
 1. Copy your audio files to `data/inference_data/unlabeled/`